IcarusTheFly/user-management-api/README.md

 Of course, I couldn't forget!

+### CI/CD pipelines

+Personally, I like using Jenkins for CI/CD pipelines.
+We could add some github actions, and at least make sure that the tests are passing before we deploy the code.
+This will make more sense in the future, when more tests are added.

 ## Conclusion

 This was a very interesting project to work on, and I appreciate the time you took to read all my verbose notes.